cstyan/adbDocumentation/README.md

 25. We send CLSE message to device
 26. Device sends us CLSE

+## ADB List

+This command is not available through the `adb` command.
+It lists files in a folder.
+It is more reliable than parsing the results of `adb shell 'ls -al <remote dir>'` - see http://mywiki.wooledge.org/ParsingLs

+1. We send OPEN message to device
+2. We send sync: to the device `sync: starts a SYNC service `
+3. Device sends us OKAY
+4. We send WRTE to device
+5. We send LIST to device and the length (in characters) of the remote path we want to list
+6. Device sends OKAY
+7. We send WRTE to device
+8. We send the remote path we want to list e.g. `sdcard/`
+9. Device sends OKAY
+10. We send WRTE to device
+11. We send RECV to device
+12. Device sends a series of "dents" (directory entries), across an arbritrary number of packets of abritrary length - sometimes the packets are only 1 byte long.
+It will send OKAY when the next packet is ready.
+We keep returning to 10. (send WRTE, RECV, read DENT) until we receive DONE. "dents" can be split across several packets, but are the following structure:
+    1. A four-byte response id DENT (or DONE, if there are no more files to list.
+DONE is sent immediately if the remote path does not exist or if it is not a folder)
+    2. A four-byte integer representing file mode - first 9 bits of this mode represent the file permissions, as with chmod mode.
+Bits 14 to 16 seem to represent the file type, one of `0b100` (file), `0b010` (directory), `0b101` (symlink)
+    3. A four-byte integer representing file size.
+    4. A four-byte integer representing last modified time in seconds since Unix Epoch.
+    5. A four-byte integer representing file name length.
+    6. A utf-8 string representing the file name.
+    7. Back to 1.
+18. Device sends DONE.
+DONE can appear in the start, middle or end of a packet.
+Sometimes the rest of the packet after DONE is padded with 0s.
+19. We send OKAY to device
+20. We send WRTE to device
+21. We send QUIT to device
+22. Device sends us OKAY
+23. We send CLSE to device
+24. Device sends us CLSE

 ## ADB Install
 Install is just a combination of pushing an APK to /data/local/tmp and then running the shell command `pm install /data/local/temp/apkName.apk`.